lightblueelephant/Group2Project3/README.md

 ## Usage

-To run the program open your code editor and navigate to the folder containing the file ```parking_citations.ipynb```.
+To run the program open your code editor and navigate to the folder containing the file ```Group2Project3_ParkingAnalysis```.

 Load the program and run the cells in sequence from top to bottom.